-The Australian property market has continued to weaken, with national housing prices falling 0.5 per cent in September.
+The Australian property market has continued to weaken, with national housing prices falling half a per cent in September.
 This fall in market values has been consistent over the past twelve months according to the latest CoreLogic Home Value Index.

 Sydney house values have dropped 6.1 per cent over the past twelve months and Melbourne values are sitting 3.4 per cent lower.
 Not only are these amongst the largest annual falls across the Australian capital cities, but considering Sydney and Melbourne include approximately 60 per cent of the national value of housing, the shaky conditions in these cities continue to have a substantial impaction the overall national housing market.